-- The animal is out of control and the animal’s owner does not take effective action to control it.
+- The animal is out of control and the animal’s owner does not take effective action to control it, or

 - The animal’s presence fundamentally alters the nature of a program or activity.
 If it is determined that an animal’s presence must be prohibited, reasonable accommodations will be provided to assure equal access to the student.

-Students requesting the use of a service or assistance animal should contact the Accessibility Services Office in the Alexander Student Center, or by calling (660) 359-3948, ext.
+Students requesting the use of an assistance animal should contact the Accessibility Services Office in the Alexander Student Center, or by calling (660) 359-3948, ext.
 1405.
 Employees should contact the President’s Office at ext.
 1200.
-With respect to a request for a service or assistance animal, NCMC will determine, on a case-by-case basis and in accordance with applicable laws and regulations, whether such animal is a reasonable accommodation on campus.
+Assistance animals will be limited to housing areas only.

 The Accessibility Services Office may require documentation to determine: